AzumaNoDoragon/Sepulcrum/README/README.en.md

 # Cemetery Management System

 Desktop system for managing information about deceased individuals, responsible family members, graves, and exhumations.
-Developed in **Java**, with a **Graphical User Interface (GUI)** and **database integration**.
+Developed in **Java**, with a **graphical user interface (GUI)** and **database integration**.

 ## Features

-- Create, search, update, and delete:
+- Register, search, edit, and delete:
   - Deceased individuals
   - Responsible family members
   - Graves
-  - Staff/Administrators
+  - Employees/Administrators
-- Query data by CPF, name, or ID
+- Data lookup by CPF or CNPJ(PK's)
-- Manage exhumations and maintenance
+- Control of exhumations and maintenance
-- Input validation (e.g., dates, required fields)
+- Input validations (e.g., dates, required fields)
 - Intuitive graphical interface
-- Data persistence via database
+- Data persistence with database support

 ## Technologies Used

 - **Java 21+**
-- **Swing** (GUI) – under development
+- **Swing (GUI)**
-- **MySQL** (relational database) – under development
+- **MySQL (relational database)**
 - **VSCode** – IDE used

 ## How to Run